 If you want a larger screen and the feel of a real rotating bezel, we suggest the Samsung Galaxy Watch 3, water-resistant to 50 meters.

-It’s ideal for both pool and open water swimming and comes in 45mm and 41mm sizes, which are comparable to the Active 2.
+Samsung Galaxy Watch 3 is ideal for both pool and open water swimming and comes in 45mm and 41mm sizes, which are comparable to the Active 2.
 You’ll still have one of the coolest, biggest smartwatch screens available, but you’ll need to upgrade to a sportier band because this comes with a leather style that isn’t water-resistant.

 In terms of metrics, you can expect more of the same.
 Time, laps, overall speed and rate, calories consumed, SWOLF, and even lengths done with the fewest strokes.
 When you complete a lap in the pool, it can vibrate and clean itself using a method similar to the Apple Watch’s water ejection mechanism.